-If you’re looking for a way to get better at writing, check out this Spring’s Writer’s Workshop, a 3-week digital course designed to help you practice writing, hone your craft, and learn tips about storytelling.
+If you’re looking for a way to get better at writing, check out the Writer’s Workshop, a 4-week digital course designed to help you practice writing, hone your craft, and learn tips about storytelling.

 How many times do you say thank you to your boss?

 How do you find the words to say thank you?

 Bosses are the subject of ire and complaint.
 We criticize them readily when we see things go awry; we bemoan when we have to work late; we are quick to get irritated when the meetings are difficult.